MicrosoftDocs/dynamics365-guidance/guidance/roles/join-viva-engage.md

 When you're a part of the **Preview Early Access** group, the product team can onboard you to Viva Engage groups that are private and targeted a specific private feature or feature area.
 Approvals and onboarding for these groups are managed by the product group program managers responsible for the feature area.

-## How to join Viva Engage
+## How to join the Preview Early Access community

 - Visit the [Preview Early Access Viva Engage Community page](https://www.yammer.com/dynamicsaxfeedbackprograms/#/threads/inGroup?type=in_group&feedId=12792233) and request to join.
 - A Viva Engage administrator reviews the join request and if no concerns, approve.
 Our service level agreement (SLA) is 24 hours when submitted on a business day, or by end of business day on the following Monday if submitted on a weekend or company holiday.
 - When your join request is accepted, you'll receive a second email with important instructions to complete the join process; Choose the provided link to fill in a form for the creation of your profile.
-- To complete your sign-up:
+- To complete your sign-up, follow the steps in the guide as outlined in the following main steps:

   - Provide your *First Name*, *Last Name*, *Birthdate*, and *Job Title*.
 Create a strong password and agree to the network's usage policy.
   - Optionally, join additional/related groups when prompted.